 - Too Few Features – There are many missing functionalities, which you would expect from even the most basic website builder.
 For example, the password protection feature isn’t as robust as it should be.

-Why is Gator one of the best Squarespace alternatives?
+Why is Gators?
 The main advantage of Gator is just how easy the design process is.
 It’s also way cheaper than Squarespace.

 Strikingly: Great for building one-page websites